 How can I access syllabi for my classes before they begin?

-Syllabi for many of the upcoming semester’s classes will be posted to http://courses.ps.edu as they become available.
-Enrollment keys (provided on the Registration Acknowledgment) are required in order to access each course page.
+Syllabi for many of the upcoming semester’s classes will be posted to http://ps.mrooms.net as they become available.
 If a syllabus you are looking for is not posted, it is not yet available and will be posted as soon as it has been received from the instructor.
-For many courses, recent sample syllabi are available at http://www.ps.edu/academics/degrees-programs/course-descriptions/.
+For many courses, recent sample syllabi are available at www.ps.edu/academics/degrees-programs/course-descriptions.

 When is the next New Student Orientation?

-The Fall 2012 New Student Orientation will be held on Saturday, August 17, 2013.
+The Spring 2014 New Student Orientation will be held on Saturday, January 25, 2014.
 Attendance is required for all first-year credit students.
-Detailed information will be sent to all accepted students in early August.
+The Office of Student Life will send detailed information to all accepted students concerning this mandatory event.

 Can scheduled courses be canceled?